inf380p/inf380p.github.io/_posts/elliott/2022-09-15-functional.md

 <p><span>Along the way let's figure out how to make debugging faster by commenting out the input statements.</span></p>
 <p style="padding-left: 40px;"><span>Write code below to get at least 3 values from the user using the&nbsp;<code class="docutils literal notranslate"><span class="pre">input</span></code>&nbsp;function and output a mad lib (which will use the input to tell a silly story).</span></p>
 <p><iframe title="embedded content" src="https://trinket.io/embed/python/da29ee603b" width="100%" height="600" allowfullscreen="allowfullscreen"></iframe></p>
-<h3><span>Hello, Data Types</span></h3>
-<p><span>Chapter 2 is an initial encounter with <strong>Data Types</strong>.&nbsp;<em>Strings</em> are text characters, surrounded by single or double quotations.&nbsp;<em>Integers</em> are numerals.&nbsp;<em>Floats</em> are numerals with a decimal point.
-In Chapter 4 you'll learn about&nbsp;<em>Boolean</em> data, which is either <code>True</code> or <code>False</code>.
-These are the core Python&nbsp;<strong>Data Types</strong> we'll be working with, and each has important uses, capabilities, and limitations.&nbsp;<em>Strings</em> are particularly important, so much so that there's a whole chapter on them later this semester.</span></p>
-<h2>Problem Solving</h2>
-<p>The <a class="inline_disabled" href="https://utexas.instructure.com/courses/1325008/pages/your-starting-problem-solving-toolkit" target="_blank" rel="noopener" data-api-endpoint="https://utexas.instructure.com/api/v1/courses/1325008/pages/your-starting-problem-solving-toolkit" data-api-returntype="Page"><span>Problem Solving Toolkit</span></a> is now ready for you to look over.
-Let's skim it briefly, and I'll include it alongside the next reflection for your reference.
-Each of these items is something that you might try out and/or reflect upon in future assignments, and are a starting menu of options for what will eventually go in your Personal Coding Manual.</p>

 <h2><span>Conditionals</span></h2>
 <p>Here's a series of examples that give you an initial framework to start with, and demonstrate how crafting and running slightly different examples can help you learn.</p>
 <p><strong>If</strong></p>